14 Medical Device Venture Capital Firms To Partner With

 4. Creative Ventures

-Creative Ventures is a deep tech venture firm based in Oakland, California, that invests in early-stage companies.
-They focus on startups tackling what they see as humanity’s most critical crises, from climate change to healthcare.
+Creative Ventures is an Oakland-based firm that invests in early-stage deep tech companies.
+They focus on startups addressing major global challenges, from healthcare and climate to food and construction.

 - Investment stages: Seed, Early Stage Venture

-- Industries of focus: Deep Tech, Health Care, Medical Device, Biotechnology, Advanced Materials, Robotics
+- Industries of focus: Deep Tech, including Health Care, Medical Device, Robotics, Advanced Materials, and Clean Energy

 - Founded: 2016

-- Notable portfolio companies: Caper (acquired by Instacart), Sense Photonics (acquired by Ouster), Bleximo
+- Notable portfolio companies: Caper, Sense Photonics, Bleximo

 - Track record: 60 investments and 4 exits